 - 2 green onions chopped

-- assorted toppings: tortilla strips chopped green onions, shredded cheese
+- assorted toppings for serving: tortilla strips or chips, chopped green onions, shredded cheese

-- In a large stove top pot or dutch oven, heat 2-3 tablespoons of olive oil.
-Add the diced peppers and onions and saute until translucent.
+- In a large stove top pot or dutch oven, cook onion and peppers over medium-high heat for 2 minutes or until translucent.

-- Increase the heat and stir in the chicken broth, diced tomatoes, black beans and corn.
-Bring to a boil before decreasing the heat to medium-low.
-Taste and adjust the seasonings if needed.
+- Increase heat and gradually add chicken broth, tomatoes, black beans and corn.
+Bring to a boil then, decrease heat to medium-low.
+Taste and adjust the salt, if needed.

-- While the soup is simmering, cube the cheese.
-After 25 minutes, add the cheese to the soup along with one cup of 2 % milk.
+- After 25 minutes, uncover.
+To the pot add cubed Velveeta and milk.
 Stir constantly over low heat, until the cheese is completely melted.

-- Allow to bubble on low heat for another 10 minutes, then add the chopped cilantro and 2 chopped green onions just before serving.
+- Allow to bubble on low heat for another 10 minutes Add cilantro and 2 chopped green onions just before serving.

-This chowder has a very rich texture without using full fat cheese and milk.
+- This chowder has a very rich texture without using full fat cheese and milk.
 If desired, this chowder can be prepared using full fat dairy.
-However, it's not necessary for this soup to have a rich and satisfying taste.